tasleema25/Internsavy-CountdownTimer/README.md

 # Internsavy-CountdownTimer

-Made a simple countdown Timer using HTML, CSS and JavaScript, with a basic background.
+Made a simple Countdown Timer using HTML, CSS and JavaScript, with a basic background.